Upper School

 Precalculus

-A prerequisite for Calculus, students master topics that include recognizing parent functions; graphing functions (polynomial, rational, logarithmic, and exponential); solving quadratic equations and inequalities; solving systems of equations using matrices.
+Students will master topics that include recognizing parent functions, graphing functions (polynomial, rational, logarithmic, and exponential), solving quadratic equations and inequalities, and solving systems of equations using matrices.

 Read More about Precalculus